calisera-io/calisera-project-blog/content/posts/first-post.md

 ---
-title: "First Blog Post"
+title: "First Blog Post (Revised)"
 date: "2024-01-15"
 excerpt: "This is my first blog post using Next.js and markdown"
 author: "Your Name"
 tags: ["nextjs", "blog", "markdown"]
 ---

-# Welcome to My Blog
+# Welcome to My Blog Site

 This is my first blog post!
 I'm using **Next.js** with static generation to create a fast, SEO-friendly blog.